The crypto investment firm and hedge fund Pantera Capital says new numbers indicate PayPal is now buying 100% of all new Bitcoin entering the market.

 Early this year, Pantera used Bitcoin’s stock-to-flow ratio to predict BTC will hit $115,000 by August of next year.

 Morehead says Bitcoin’s recent price action has actually moved slower than predicted.
-The firm is now anticipating Bitcoin will reach the meteoric price point around October of 2021.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The firm is now anticipating Bitcoin will reach the meteoric price point around October of 2021.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram